 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern and to maintain an optimal capital structure so as to support its business.
-In order to maintain or achieve an optimal capital structure, the Company obtains general levy and supplementary levy from financial institutions.
+In order to maintain or achieve an optimal capital structure, the Company needs to ensure profitability by consciously obtaining general levy and supplementary levy from financial institutions.